UTCN-SD-PS/2019-research-rdbch/README.md

     - [x] Make a dummy dataset to better understand the data
     - [x] Implement the neural network
     - [ ] Implement the interpretation graph
-    - [ ] Implement the training algorith
+    - [ ] Implement the training algorithm
     - [ ] Implement visualization
     - [ ] Experiment on the dummy dataset